tcoq/chargemanager/README.md

 # CHARGEMANAGER PROJECT
 ## Introduction
-Welcome to the chargemanager project, which implements a charging manager via software that controls an NRGKICK charger to make optimal use of the charging power according to the available excess production of a Solaredge solar system without drawing energy from the grid.
+Welcome to the chargemanager project, which implements a charging manager via software that controls a NRGKICK charger to make optimal use of the charging power according to the available excess production of a Solaredge solar system without drawing energy from the grid.

 The advantages of this charging manager are as follows:

+* Free photovoltaics-power tracked charging
-* Web interface with controls for 3 different charging strategies
+* Web interface with controls for 3 different charging strategies (slow, fast and tracked)
 * Automatic stop when the vehicle is fully charged
 * Near realtime charging chart
 * Near realtime Solaredge inverter data
-* Possibility to distinguish between 2 or 3 phase charging
+* Possibility to choose between 2 or 3 phase charging (1 phase is planned later)
-* All values of the Solaredge inverter and the NRGKICK are stored in a SQLLite database and are available there for other evaluations
+* All values of the Solaredge inverter and the NRGKICK are stored in a SQLLite database and are available for other evaluations

 ![picture alt](https://github.com/tcoq/chargemanager/blob/main/chargemanager.jpg?raw=true "Screenshot")

 ## Caution
 The use of this software is at your own risk.
-This is my private hobby project.
-I cannot be guarenteed that this project is bug free.
-In my environment the chargemanger charges my VW ID.4 many times without any problems, but in the worst case bugs can happend and may cause damages to your existing hardware.
+It cannot be guarenteed that this project is completly bug free.
+In my environment the chargemanger charges my VW ID.4 many times without any problems, but in worst cases (like other combinations of e.g. cars) bugs can happend and may cause damages to your existing hardware.

 ## Security
 There are no security features implemented.
 Please make sure that the docker container is startet in a non public environment (your own network) with active firewall.

 ## Requirements
-The chargemanger was tested with Storedge SE10K-RWS and BYD LVS 8.0 (production year 2020) and NRGKICK + Connect (1st version, production year 2020, Connect is a extra bluetooth hardware) and VW ID.4 (2 phase edition).
-Especially  other Solaredge inverters may have differences in the modbus protocol, which are not covered here.
-For this, individual adjustments must be made by yourself.
+The chargemanger was tested with Storedge SE10K-RWS and BYD LVS 8.0 (production year 2020) and NRGKICK + Connect (1st version, production year 2020, Connect is a extra bluetooth hardware) and VW ID.4 (2 phase charging).
+Other Solaredge inverters may have differences in the modbus protocol, which are not covered here.
+Individual modbus adjustments must be made by yourself.
 To use the chargemanger you only need a small linux server like raspberry or jetson nano with network access to Solaredge inverter and NRGKICK.

 ## Installation